 - Difficult: I always break a sweat and have an elevated heart rate.
 I cannot hold a conversation.

 - Intense: Don't talk to to me, don't look at me.
 I am here for a purpose and i might die today.

 Spend most of the day sitting (e.g. bank teller, desk job)LIGHT ACTIVITY

 Spend most of the day on your feet (e.g. teacher, salesman)

 Do you want to lose, maintain, or gain weight?
 Depending on your goals, you’ll need to adjust the slider below.
 The circle on the slider is currently set at 0 so if you don’t change it, we’ll tell you the correct percentage of each macronutrient to consume in order to maintain your body weight.
 If you want to lose weight, slide the circle to the left.
 If you want to gain weight, slide it to the right.
 The higher the percentage (positive or negative) the sooner you’ll see results, but the most important thing is choosing an option that isn’t too difficult and that you feel like you can realistically maintain.

 This is a balanced calorie intake.

 The numbers above are your personalized keto macros presented in grams per day and per meal.
 There’s also a formula to help you calculate your daily calories.
 Fat provides 9 calories per gram, while carbohydrates and protein provide 4 calories per gram.
 Use this info to calculate the calorie intake for each macro.

-The Keto Calculator looks at each person as unique.
+The Keto Weight Loss Calculator looks at each person as unique.
 Based on the information you provide, it will calculate how many calories you need to consume and what your macronutrient breakdown should be to meet your goals.

 Macronutrients (aka: macros) are the largest nutritional components of our foods and include carbohydrates, fat and protein.
 The proportion of macros in your daily diet can make – or break – a diet plan for many people.